 We aim to provide relevant lessons with far-reaching life-skills valuable to everyday activities.
 These skills help children generate ideas, make decisions using evidence, learn and work cooperatively with others, and encourage their natural curiosity, intellectual development, and spiritual growth.
 Through the learning provided by our science programs, we can generate confident, responsible, encouraged learners into the next chapter of their educational careers.

-Each week, twice a week, children three and older come to the gym to engage in activities that exercise both their muscles and their minds.
+Each week, children three and older come to the gym to engage in activities that exercise both their muscles and their minds.
 We encourage our students to learn how to stay fit, both mentally and physically, through proper health practices and exercise.
 Physical education improves a student’s confidence through the development of physical and social skills.
 It also helps to develop a student’s fitness and fosters a desire to continue physical activity throughout their life.